How much does food cost in Canada? A record of the frugal life struggles of an engineer living in Canada

 Introduction

-In my daily work, I am responsible for the operation and maintenance of servers during nighttime hours in Japan.
-In Canada, in addition to responding to alerts, we are also responsible for many tasks that can only be done at night in Japan (to minimize the impact on services).
+My normal job is to operate and maintain the servers during the nighttime hours in Japan.
+In Canada, in addition to responding to alerts, I am also in charge of many tasks that can only be done during the nighttime hours in Japan (to minimize the impact on services)

-My everyday life is in English, but when I step into the office I speak Japanese, so my life is a mix of Japanese and English, but I quite like it.
-I would like to show you some of my life in Canada!
+I speak English in my everyday life, but once I step inside the office I speak Japanese, so my life is a mix of Japanese and English, but I quite like it.
+I'd like to show you a little bit of my life in Canada!

 Main topic

-As expected, I was so anxious that I had a dream of being homeless (I'm the type of person who dreams about worries right away), so I decided to do my best to save money this month.
+I got so worried that I had a dream about becoming homeless (I'm the type of person who dreams about things that worry me right away), so I've decided to do my best to save money this month

 8:00 wake up